 The A15 spends most of its time following part of the Roman road Ermine Street, charging up in a straight line from Peterborough to Lincoln and then Brigg.
-The part of it that fits in the Motorway Database is nothing to do with that, however - it's the part that was built in the late 1970s to connect Lincolnshire with Hull, via the Humber Bridge.
+The part of it that fits in the Motorway Database is nothing to do with that, however: we're here to discuss a newer section that was built in the late 1970s that forms the Humber Bridge and its approaches on either bank of the river.

 The Humber Bridge is an incredible feat of engineering: the longest single-span suspension bridge in the world for 17 years, its two support towers are 155 metres (508ft) tall and are 36mm (1.4 inches) further apart at the top than the bottom to allow for the curvature of the earth.
 Its main span is 1.41km (0.87 miles) in length.